helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 boolean, or null can also be emitted into a YAML file verbatim.
 No extra quoting or escaping is needed in any of these situations.

-However, there is a catch: as Helm template authors we can never be certain about the dynamic values that users will pass to our Helm chart.
+However, there is a catch: as Helm template authors, we can never be certain about the dynamic values that users will pass to our Helm chart.
 Therefore, it is preferable to add explicit type constraints whenever emitting dynamic values as non-string scalars.
-As seen in the previous sub-section, we can use YAML node tags to achieve this:
+As seen in the previous subsection, we can use YAML node tags to achieve this:

 ```yaml